wxj77/ParallelDetectorField/README.md

 LZ.GetVoltageInZLocation(x)
 ```

-(4) get electric field on the top/bottom of the Nth grid by with
+(4) get electric field on the top/bottom/surface of the Nth grid by with

 ```
 LZ.GridList[N].ElectricFieldUpInf
 LZ.GridList[N].ElectricFieldDownInf
+LZ.GridList[N].SurfaceFieldNaive()
 ```